 This soundbar has superb sound enhancement features.
-You can basically tweak everything and although it lacks a more comprehensive EQ, there are five EQ presets available to better customize your sound instead: AI Sound Pro, Bass Blast, Standard, Movie, and Music mode.
+While it doesn't have a more comprehensive EQ like the Samsung HW-Q850T, there are five EQ presets available to better customize your sound instead: AI Sound Pro, Bass Blast, Standard, Movie, and Music mode.
 There's also a room correction feature, but it's only available through the app.
 It should be noted that the dialogue enhancement feature only works on DTS-enabled content.

 The LG SN9YG has a wide array of inputs, and it can even serve as a hub between your devices and your TV.
 However, it doesn't have an AUX port, so you won't be able to play audio from older devices.

 The LG SN9YG has full audio format support via its HDMI ARC port.
 It also supports eARC, so it can play object-based surround signals and lossless formats.

 The LG SN9YG has outstanding audio format support via its full HDMI In port.
 It supports all common audio formats including Dolby Atmos and DTS.
 You can also use it as a hub between external devices like a Blu-ray disc player and your TV.

 This soundbar supports Dolby Digital and DTS content via its optical port.
 These formats are usually found on streaming platforms as well as on Blu-ray discs.